meredithspalmer/NatGeo-AI/MegaDetector.md

 ### Background

-Camera traps (rugged cameras deployed in the field that can remotely capture wildlife images) provide valuable data on animal occurrence and behavior patterns which can be applied to address novel ecological questions and wildlife conservation conundrums.
-The improved reliability and continually decreasing cost of camera traps has resulted in massive uptake of this technological tool, and – concomitantly - exponential growth in the number of images they capture.
+**Camera traps** are rugged cameras, deployed in the field, which are automatically triggered by passing animals, unobtrusively collecting data on the abundance, distribution, and behavior of medium- and large-bodied vertebrates.
+The information collected by these devices can be applied to address novel ecological questions and wildlife conservation conundrums.
+The improved reliability and continually decreasing cost of camera traps has resulted in massive uptake of this technological tool, and, concomitantly, exponential growth in the number of images they capture.

-Medium- to large-scale camera trap projects (~70 cameras or larger) now amass millions of photos every year.
-In fact, the rate at which we capture camera trap data now far exceeds our ability to process those images.
+Medium- to large-scale camera trap projects ([~78 cameras or larger](https://esajournals.onlinelibrary.wiley.com/doi/10.1002/fee.1448) now amass millions of photos every year.
+In fact, the rate at which we capture camera trap data now [far exceeds](https://www.cambridge.org/core/journals/environmental-conservation/article/wildlife-insights-a-platform-to-maximize-the-potential-of-camera-trap-and-other-passive-sensor-wildlife-data-for-the-planet/98295387F86A977F2ECD96CCC5705CCC) our ability to process those images.
 The major bottleneck is transforming raw images (pictures) into the kinds of data that can be used in statistical analyses (numbers).
-Once collected, each image must be classified by species and, often, further classified into counts and characteristics (e.g., age, sex, behavior) of the animals captured.
-The time and labor required to annotate these images (sometimes, years pass!) can mean that survey results are less relevant to practitioners by the time analysis is complete.
+Once collected, each image must be indentified to species and, often, further assessed for animal counts and characteristics (e.g., age, sex, behavior).
+The time and labor required to annotate these images - sometimes, years pass! - can mean that survey results are less relevant to practitioners by the time analysis is complete.

 Frustratingly, a huge proportion of the time wildlife ecologists and conservation biologists invest in reviewing camera trap images is spent going through data they aren’t even interested in – that is, empty images with no wildlife or those containing people or vehicles.
-The good news is, artificial intelligence (AI) can help accelerate this process, removing these “noise” images and allowing biologists to spend their time on images that matter!
+The good news is, **artificial intelligence (AI)** can help accelerate this process, removing these “noise” images and allowing biologists to spend their time on images that matter!

 While AI is not a perfect replacement for the human eye/brain, integrating AI algorithms into camera trap workflows can massively accelerate research and conservation by alleviating data bottlenecks.

+### THE TYPE OF AI USED HERE ....
+FILL IN

 ### Image Recognition: Detectors vs. Classifiers